kochewww/livechat_demo/README.md

    - `Project URL`
    - `anon public` key

-### 4. Configure environment variables
+### 4. (Optional) Configure your own environment variables

-Create `.env.local` file in the root directory:
+If you want to use your own Supabase project, update `.env.local`:

 ```env
 NEXT_PUBLIC_SUPABASE_URL=your_project_url_here
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_anon_key_here
 ```

-> **Note for demo**: This project includes `.env.local` with public keys for demo purposes.
-In production, never commit environment files with sensitive data.
+> **Security Note**: The included `.env.local` contains demo Supabase credentials (anon/public keys).
+These are safe to expose as they're designed for client-side use.
+For production, use your own Supabase project and never commit service_role keys or other secrets.

 ### 5. Run the development server